Art and Process: Cultivating Creativity Through Embracing Mistakes with “Bad Art”

 Mistakes provide us crucial lessons that we might not have learned otherwise.
 When a mark doesn’t work the way we hoped it would or a composition fails to turn out as planned, it provides an opportunity to examine what went wrong and why.
 Understanding the underlying cause of a mistake can lead to advancements in skill, perspective, and creativity.
 Each mistake serves as a stepping stone toward mastery, improving your talents and broadening your artistic lexicon.

-Accepting mistakes promotes resilience, which is vital for our process.
+Embracing mistakes in art promotes resilience, which is vital for our process.
 The ability to recover from setbacks, learn from failures, and persevere in the face of adversity is critical for artistic development.
 We can gain confidence in our creative ability by accepting mistakes without self-criticism.
 This heightened self-assurance allows us to venture into unfamiliar territory, experiment with alternative mediums, and push the frontiers of their artistic expression.

 Something I have been intrigued with is the concept of making “bad” art and it’s something I like to bring into my introduction 101 style classes.
 There seems to be a trend when someone first starts art that everything has to be perfect.
 In my drawing classes I hear “I don’t know how to draw” a lot—yes, that’s why we’re here…to have fun learning how to draw!
 There’s also a lot of comments of “I want it to be perfect” and as we know the perfect-monster sometimes holds us back from actually creating.
 So there are two types of “bad” art…that from the early, initial making years and one from being purposeful in the creation of making something look “bad” as a warm up exercise.
 For this, we’ll be mostly focusing on the latter.